-1. State the initial problem preventing the objective or outcome from being achieved, or the opportunity to be leveraged.
+1. State the initial problem preventing the objective or outcome from being achieved.
+It might also be an opportunity to leverage.

-Example: What early-warning or preventative devices could we use internally to alert the company of a potential issue or crisis?
+Example: What early warning or preventative device could we use internally to alert our company of a potential issue or crisis?

 - A lifeguard uses flags